Trauma Therapy in New York City

 Because trauma is stored in both the mind and the body, it doesn’t just “go away” when the experience is over.
 It can show up in your thoughts, emotions, and physical reactions without warning, like feeling on edge, shutting down, or reacting strongly to certain situations.
 These responses aren’t random; they are your body’s way of trying to protect you based on what you’ve been through.
 Over time, trauma can shape how you respond to stress, how safe you feel in the world, and how you connect with yourself and others

-How Therapy For Trauma Can Help
+How Therapy For Trauma in NYC Can Help

-Trauma therapy helps your nervous system move out of survival mode and into a greater sense of safety and stability.
-Instead of focusing on “what’s wrong with you,” therapy helps you understand what you’ve been through and how it’s showing up in your body and daily life.
-You begin to recognize patterns like being constantly on edge, feeling emotionally overwhelmed, or shutting down, and learn ways to calm your body in real time.
-Over time, this can reduce symptoms like anxiety, flashbacks, nightmares, and emotional reactivity, helping you feel more steady and in control.
+Trauma therapy helps your nervous system move out of survival mode and into greater sense of safety and stability.
+Instead of focusing on “whats wrong with you,” therapy helps you understand what you’ve been through and how its showing up in your body and daily life.
+It gives you insight into how past difficult experiences have affected your reality, perspective on life, and emotional regulation.
+It allows you to take charge of your past pain and decide what to do next.

 Your Trauma Therapist in New York City